 Appointments are required for notarial services.
-Appointments are available to American citizens and foreign nationals doing business with American citizens and/or corporations Monday through Friday between 9:00 am to 12:30 pm.
-We are closed the last Wednesday of every month and U.S. and Indian holidays.
+Appointments are available to American citizens and foreign nationals doing business with American citizens and/or corporations on Monday, Tuesday, Thursday and Friday.
+We are closed on American and Indian holidays.

 Government-issued photo identification with signature (e.g., a passport, a driver's license, etc.) is required.
 If the document also requires witnesses, you must bring your own witnesses, each of whom should present identification.